 Public healthcare in Kuwait

-Kuwait is divided into six administrative and health regions, with each region having a general public hospital, which provides full outpatient services and 24-hour emergency services.
-In addition, there is a wide range of specialist public hospitals in Kuwait.
+Kuwait is divided into five health regions.
+Each region has a public hospital providing full outpatient and 24-hour emergency services.
+In addition, Kuwait has a wide range of specialist public hospitals.

-Mental health facilities have also been improved greatly recently, advocating for both community- and home-based support systems as well as incorporating school programmes focusing on mental well-being in students.
+Mental health facilities have also greatly improved, advocating for both community- and home-based support systems, as well as incorporating school programmes focusing on mental well-being in students.

-Expats have access to public facilities but should expect long queues and waiting times.
-In an attempt to ease congestion at public facilities, the Kuwaiti government has started trials to bar expats from accessing public healthcare during certain times of the day.
-In some outpatient facilities, Kuwaiti nationals will be given priority access to medical care at public hospitals in the morning, while expats can only access these facilities in the afternoon, except in the case of an emergency.
-It remains to be seen whether this policy will be extended to all public health facilities.
+In some outpatient facilities, Kuwaiti nationals will be given priority access to medical care at public hospitals in the morning, while expats can only access these facilities in the afternoon, except in emergencies.
+Whether this policy will be extended to all public health facilities remains to be seen.

 Private healthcare in Kuwait

 Private hospitals in Kuwait offer better services and a shorter waiting time than public ones, and expats are not subject to restrictions at these facilities.
-Although private healthcare fees are regulated by the government, they can still be expensive, seeing as patients are charged registration fees, on top of general medical fees.
+Although the government regulates private healthcare fees, they can still be expensive, as patients are charged registration fees in addition to general medical fees.

-The restrictions being discussed for public hospitals are unlikely to affect foreigners who have comprehensive health coverage and attend private hospitals.
+The restrictions being discussed for public hospitals are unlikely to affect foreigners with comprehensive health coverage and attend private hospitals.

 Health insurance in Kuwait

 Health insurance is mandatory for expats in Kuwait.
-While access to the state system is granted through the state insurance scheme – which expats are required to pay into every year – this scheme does not cover treatment at private facilities.
-Expats living and working in Kuwait are advised to have comprehensive health insurance for the duration of their stay in the country.
+While access to the state system is granted through the state insurance scheme – which you must pay into annually as an expat in Kuwait – this scheme does not cover treatment at private facilities.
+We encourage you to purchase comprehensive health insurance for your stay in the country.
 Kuwaiti employers may, in some cases, offer a benefits package that includes medical insurance.

 Medicines and pharmacies in Kuwait

 Pharmacies are widely available in Kuwait, with at least one 24/7 pharmacy available in each major administrative region.
 Private hospitals and clinics usually also offer pharmacy services.
-The prices of medicines are strictly regulated by the Ministry of Health, so expats should find that the prices of basic medications are fairly standard.
+The Ministry of Health strictly regulates the prices of medicines, so you’ll find that the prices of basic medications are fairly standard.

 Some basic non-prescription medications, such as cough syrup, are available in supermarkets.
-On the other hand, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.
+That said, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.

 Health hazards in Kuwait